A quick nap can improve your memory

 Other important ways to maintain your memory:

 - Use it.
 Do memory exercises, make an effort to remember names and lists.
 Play memory games.
+Memory exercises provide protection from all kinds of cognitive decline including Alzheimer's.

 - Eat folate-rich foods like asparagus, oranges, Brussels sprouts and especially leafy green vegetables like spinach.